hafslundnett/hn-akka-persistence-bigtable/README.md

 	    plugin-dispatcher = "akka.actor.default-dispatcher"
     }

+	# Only required if you want to store harding snapshots to a separate table:
 	bigtable-sharding {
 	    # qualified type name of the Google Bigtable persistence snapshot storage actor
 	    class = "Hafslund.Akka.Persistence.Bigtable.Snapshot.ShardingBigtableSnapshotStore, Hafslund.Akka.Persistence.Bigtable"